-Designed to the same uncompromising standards as Nuvation Energy’s high-voltage battery management system for megawatt-scale energy storage systems, Nuvation Low-Voltage BMS™ is used in environments where power quality and reliability are essential.
+Designed to the same uncompromising standards as Nuvation Energy High-Voltage BMS for megawatt-scale energy storage systems, Nuvation Energy Low-Voltage BMS is used in environments where power quality and reliability are essential.
 Nuvation’s intelligent battery management systems provide precise battery management and additional layers of safety assurance with features such as open wire detection, smart stack connection and disconnection, and sequential contactor disconnect under load.
 They also include a powerful user control software suite that is accessible via web browser.

-Nuvation Low-Voltage BMS™ is used in behind-the-meter energy storage applications, speciality vehicles, telecom power backup systems, mobile robots, and more.
+The Nuvation Energy Low-Voltage BMS is used in behind-the-meter energy storage applications, specialty vehicles, telecom power backup systems, mobile robots, and more.
 It provides cell balancing and charge management for virtually any battery chemistry, can manage up to 12 or 16 cells, and can be expanded to manage additional cells with one or more Cell Interfaces.
 (User Manuals and Technical Resources)

 Battery Management System Features

-- Low-Voltage and Utility-Grade – The same high-reliability hardware design and software suite as Nuvation High-Voltage BMS™ for megawatt-scale systems, in a form factor optimized for low-voltage applications.
+- Low-Voltage and Utility-Grade – The same high-reliability hardware design and software suite as our High-Voltage BMS for megawatt-scale systems, in a form factor optimized for low-voltage applications.

-- All-In-One and Scalable – One standalone Nuvation Low-Voltage BMS™ can be used to manage up to 12 or 16 cells.
+- All-In-One and Scalable – One standalone low-voltage battery controller can be used to manage up to 12 or 16 cells.
 Additional Cell Interface modules can be added to increase the stack size.
 For larger scale applications, add a Grid Battery Controller for intelligent multi-stack management.

 - Versatile and Configurable – Can be configured for virtually any battery chemistry and charge characteristics, and connected to external systems via Modbus TCP (Ethernet), CAN, and Modbus RTU (RS-485).